Satya522/Java-Course/README.md

 2. **Object-Oriented**: In Java, everything is an Object which has some data and behavior.
 Java can be easily extended as it is based on the Object model.

-3. **Platform Independent**: Unlike other programming languages such as C, C++ etc which are compiled into platform specific machines.
+3. **Platform Independent**: Unlike other programming languages such as C, C++ etc. which are compiled into platform specific machines.
 Java is guaranteed to be write-once, run-anywhere language.

 4. **Secured**: After compilation, Java code is converted into bytecode.
-This bytecode is not platform specific and it is secured because bytecode is completely different from native machine code.
+This bytecode is not platform specific, and it is secured because bytecode is completely different from native machine code.

-5. **Robust**: Java makes an effort to eliminate error prone codes by emphasizing mainly on compile time error checking and runtime checking.
+5. **Robust**: Java makes an effort to eliminate error-prone codes by emphasizing mainly on compile time error checking and runtime checking.

 6. **Architecture-neutral**: There are no implementation dependent features (for example, the size of primitive types is set).